webix-hub/docs/data/api/ui.property_getvalues.md

 @short: derives values from the property sheet (like with form)

 @returns:
-values	array	 returns hash of form values: data entered by user or initial data from the value property.
+values	hash	 returns hash of form values: data entered by user or initial data from the value property.

 @example: